joshjohanning/github-misc-scripts/gh-cli/README.md

 You can have more complex mappings this just a basic example, where a copy is being done between a GHEC and a GHEC EMU instance where the logins are going to be exactly the same, but the EMU instance has a suffix on the logins.

+> [!WARNING]
-> **Warning** If users are not members of the target organizations they will not be added to the target team but may receive an invite to join the org.
+> If users are not members of the target organizations they will not be added to the target team but may receive an invite to join the org.

 ### copy-organization-variables.sh